Now let’s take a look at safety policies and processes to see how they fit into the CSMS.

 "Accountability" can be thought of as the "obligation to fulfill a task to a required level of performance or else."
 When you are held accountable, your performance is measured against some specific criteria or standard and consequences are applied appropriate to the level or quality of performance.

-Without the expectation of consequences, accountability has no credibility and will not be effective.
+Ultimately, without the expectation of consequences, an accountability program will lack credibility and effectiveness.
 In other words, no consequences - no accountability.
 Consequences need to be appropriate as well as effective.
 This is the element with which everyone is probably most familiar.
 Unfortunately, in some companies, consequences are either not appropriate, not effective, or both.

 There are some violations that are so dangerous to the worker and/or others that they will result in immediate termination if justified.
 For more information on developing an effective accountability program that includes an effective disciplinary process, be sure to take Course 700, Introduction to Safety Management, 702, Effective Accident Investigation, or 704, Hazard Analysis and Control.